 \seCtion{Introduction}

-The idea of building analogue models among laboratory physics (e.g. quantum optics and condensed matter) and cosmological phenomena has recently attracted a great interest \cite{Ralf3}.
-It has been also considered analogies among the particle physics and condensed matter systems \cite{Voll}-\cite{Xiao}.
-Possible analogies among many-body quantum mechanics and Relativistic Quantum Field Theory (RQFT) allow to consider the gauge bosons and Dirac fermions as quasiparticle excitations of a quantum liquid.
-Moreover, for low-energy phenomena, it is possible to consider the Standard Model of particle physics (SM) and the general relativity as effective theories, which emerge from fermion zero modes of the quantum liquid vacuum state \cite{ca4,ca5}.
-In particular, the cosmological constant problem has been studied in this scheme \cite{ca4,ca5,ca6,ca9,Veqhqg,epove}.
+The idea of building analogue models between laboratory physics and cosmological phenomena has attracted a great interest \cite{Ralf3}.
+It has been also considered analogies between particle physics and condensed matter systems \cite{Voll,Xiao}.
+Possible analogies between many-body quantum mechanics and Relativistic Quantum Field Theory (RQFT) are based on considering the gauge bosons and Dirac fermions as quasiparticle excitations of a quantum liquid.
+Moreover for low-energy phenomena it is possible to consider the Standard Model of Particle Physics (SM) and the General Relativity Theory as effective theories which emerge from fermion zero modes of the quantum liquid vacuum state \cite{ca4,ca5}.
+In particular the cosmological constant problem has been studied under this scheme \cite{ca4}-\cite{epove}.

-The physics for a weakly interacting Bose gas can be modeled as the ground state of an interacting boson system plus a set of excitations (quasiparticles).
-A phenomenological description at low energy of the Bose quantum liquid can be performed by mean of the Bogoliubov transformations.
-The ground state ($|0\rangle$) is such that the annihilation operator of quasiparticles ($\hat{\alpha}_{\mathbf{p}}$) annihilates the ground state $\hat{\alpha}_{\mathbf{p}}|0\rangle=0$ \cite{ca5,Xiao}, in a similar way as the annihilation operator of particles annihilates the RQFT vacuum state.
-The effect of the Bogoliubov transformations in the Fermi liquid is similar as the one of the Bose quantum liquid, but in this case the ground state is the BCS state \cite{ca5,SPH3}.
-The RQFT vacuum state is not analogous to the ground state of a quantum mechanical system because of the ground state of this last system can scatter particles while RQFT vacuum state can not \cite{rugh}.
-Owing to quasiparticles do not feel the homogeneous vacuum state of a quantum liquid, quantum fluctuations of the vacuum can not scatter quasiparticles \cite{ca5}.
+Physics for a weakly interacting Bose gas can be modeled as the ground state of an interacting boson system plus a set of excitations (quasiparticles).
+A phenomenological description at low energy of a Bose quantum liquid can be performed by means of Bogoliubov transformations.
+The ground state $|0\rangle$ is such that the annihilation operator of quasiparticles $\hat{\alpha}_{\mathbf{p}}$ annihilates the ground state \cite{Xiao,ca5} $\hat{\alpha}_{\mathbf{p}}|0\rangle=0$, in a similar way as the annihilation operator of particles annihilates the RQFT vacuum state.
+The effect of Bogoliubov transformations in a Fermi liquid is similar to the one at a Bose quantum liquid but in this case the ground state is a Bardeen-Cooper-Schrieffer (BCS) state \cite{ca5,SPH3}.
+The RQFT vacuum state differs from the ground state of a quantum mechanical system due to the fact that the ground state of this last system can scatter particles while the RQFT vacuum state can not \cite{rugh}.
+Quantum fluctuations of vacuum can not scatter quasiparticles because the homogeneous vacuum state of a quantum liquid can not scatter them \cite{ca5}.